xy7313/xy7313.github.io/_posts/2017-04-25-Salesforce3-CRM.md

 ## 5. Admin Intermediate
 1. Formula Fields
     - Let’s take a single field from an Account and show it on a Contact using what’s called a **cross-object formula**.
+    - Say, for example, you have a hundred opportunities listed in a report, but only a handful of users own all these opportunities.
+How do you find the number of distinct users?
+This task sounds difficult, but it’s one of the easiest formulas you can write.
+It’s called the **Power of One**.
+    - You can use the **Power of One** on any object.
+For example, if you had a report with 10 accounts, each with three opportunities, your Opportunities report returns 30 records.
+Adding the Power of One formula field to Account allows you to see the number of distinct accounts represented in the records.
+    - VALIDATION:(formula = true, not valid)
+        1. Validates that the Account Number is numeric if not blank.
+Error Message: Account Number is not numeric.
+        ```
+        	    AND(
+            NOT(ISBLANK(AccountNumber)),
+            NOT(ISNUMBER(AccountNumber))
+        )
+        ```
+        2. Validates that a custom date field contains a date within the current year.
+        `YEAR( My_Date__c ) <> YEAR ( TODAY() )`
+        3. Validates that the range between two custom fields, Salary Min and Salary Max, is no greater than $20,000.
+Error Message:	Salary range must be within $20,000.
+Adjust the Salary Max or Salary Min values.
+        `(Salary_Max__c - Salary_Min__c) > 20000`
+2. Data Security
+    -  you can provide just the right level of data access to thousands of users without having to specify permissions for each user individually.
+    - Although you can configure the security and sharing model entirely using the user interface, it is implemented at the API level.
+That means any permissions you specify for objects, records, and fields apply even if you query or update the data via API calls.
+    - **Organization**: At the highest level, you can secure access to your organization by maintaining a list of authorized users, setting password policies, and limiting login access to certain hours and certain locations.
+    - **Objects**:  By setting permissions on a particular type of object, you can prevent a group of users(by profile) from creating, viewing, editing, or deleting any records of that object.
+        - For example, you can use object permissions to ensure that interviewers can view positions and job applications but not edit or delete them.
+        - There are two ways of setting object permissions.
+You can use profiles or permission sets.
+    - **Fields**: you can use field-level security to restrict access to certain fields, even for objects a user has access to.
+        - For example, you can make the salary field in a position object invisible to interviewers but visible to hiring managers and recruiters.
+    - **Records**: To control data with greater precision, you can allow particular users to view an object, but then restrict the individual object records they're allowed to see.
+        - For example, record-level access allows an interviewer to see and edit her own reviews, without exposing the reviews of other interviewers.
+You can manage record-level access in these four ways.
+        - record level access: **Organization-wide defaults** specify the default level of access users have to each others' records.
+            - You use organization-wide sharing settings to lock down your data to the most restrictive level, and then use the other record-level security and sharing tools to selectively give access to other users.
+        - record level access: **Role Hierarchies** open up access to those higher in the hierarchy so they inherit access to all records owned by suers below them in the hierarchy.
+            - each role in the hierarchy should represent a level of data access that a user or group of users needs.
+        - record level access: **Sharing rules** enable you to make automatic exceptions to organization-wide defaults for particular groups of users, to give them access to records they don’t own or can’t normally see.
+            -  Sharing rules, like role hierarchies, are only used to give additional users access to records—they can’t be stricter than your organization-wide default settings.
+        - record level access: **Manual sharing** allows owners of particular records to share them with other users.
+    - **When implementing security and sharing rules** for your organization, make a table of the various types of users in your organization.
+In the table, specify the level of access to data that each type of user needs for each object and for fields and records within the object.
+You can then refer to this table as you set up your security model.
+    - Auditing features include: Record Modification Fields; Login History;Field History Tracking; Setup Audit Trail
+    - The System Administrator profile also includes two special permissions: View All Data，Modify All Data。
+    - A permission set is a collection of settings and permissions that give users access to various tools and functions. permission sets extend users’ functional access without changing their profiles.
+        - For example, to give users access to a custom object, create a permission set, enable the required permissions for the object, and assign the permission set to the users.
+        - two common scenarios in which permission sets are useful.To grant access to custom objects or entire apps.
+To grant permissions—temporarily or long term—to specific fields.
+3. Process Automation
+    - Salesforce provides multiple tools to automate your org’s repetitive business processes: **Lightning Process Builder, Visual Workflow, Workflow, and Approvals**.
+    -

+## Security Specialist
+1. Here are the three protocols that Salesforce and other identity vendors follow to implement identity solutions.
+    - SAML（SAML is an XML-based protocol）
+    - OAuth 2.0
+    - OpenID Connect